 - a.
-The Council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal controls; - ii. the assessment and management of financial risks faced by the Council; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by councillors and local electors of the Council's accounts and/or orders of payments; and - v. whether contracts with an estimated value below £30,000 including VAT due to special circumstances are exempt from a tendering process or procurement exercise.
+The Council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the keeping of accounting records and systems of internal controls; - ii. the assessment and management of financial risks faced by the Council; - iii. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - iv. the inspection and copying by councillors and local electors of the Council's accounts and/or orders of payments; and - v. whether contracts with an estimated value below £30,000 including VAT due to special circumstances are exempt from a tendering process or procurement exercise. - b.

-- b.
 Financial regulations shall be reviewed regularly and at least annually for fitness of purpose. - c.
-For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation regarding the advertising of contract opportunities and the publication of notices about the award of contracts.
-A public contract regulated by the Public Contracts Regulations 2015 with an estimated value in excess of £30,000 including VAT but less than the relevant thresholds in standing order 18(f) is subject to Regulations 109-114 of the Public Contracts Regulations 2015 which include a requirement on the Council to advertise the contract opportunity on the Contracts Finder website regardless of what other means it uses to advertise the opportunity. - d.
-Subject to additional The tender threshold and process to be followed is set out requirements in the financial regulations of the Council, the tender process for contracts for the supply of goods, materials, services or the execution of works shall include, as a minimum, the following steps: - i. a specification for the goods, materials, services or the execution of works shall be drawn up; - ii. an invitation to tender shall be drawn up to confirm (i) the Council's specification (ii) the time, date and address for the submission of tenders (iii) the date of the Council's written response to the tender and (iv) the prohibition on prospective contractors contacting councillors or staff to encourage or support their tender outside the prescribed process; - iii. the invitation to tender shall be advertised in any manner that is agreed to be appropriate; - iv. tenders are to be submitted to the Proper Officer as set out in the invitation to tender; - v. where considered appropriate tenders are to be submitted in writing in a sealed marked envelope addressed to the Proper Officer; - vi. sealed tenders shall be opened by the Proper Officer in the presence of at least one councillor after the deadline for submission of tenders has passed; - vii. tenders are to be reported to and considered by the appropriate meeting of the Council or a committee or sub-committee with delegated responsibility. - e.
+For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation regarding the advertising of contract opportunities and the publication of notices about the award of contracts. - d.
+The tender threshold and process to be followed is set out in the financial regulations of the Council - e.
 Neither the Council, nor a committee or a sub-committee with delegated responsibility for considering tenders, is bound to accept the lowest value tender. - f.
-A public contract regulated by the Public Contracts Regulations 2015 the Procurement Act 2023 or any superseding legislation with an estimated value in excess of £214,904 for a public service or supply contract or in excess of £5,372,609 for a public works contract (Agreement on Government Procurement) (Thresholds) (Amendment) Regulations 2023 or other thresholds determined and published by the UK Government) shall comply with the relevant procurement procedures and other requirements in the Public Contracts Regulations 2015, and the succeeding the Procurement Act 2023 and the Procurement Regulations 2024 or any superseding legislation which include advertising the contract opportunity on the Contracts Finder and Find A Tender websites relevant website.
+A public contract regulated by the Procurement Act 2023 or any superseding legislation with an estimated value in excess of £214,904 for a public service or supply contract or in excess of £5,372,609 for a public works contract (Agreement on Government Procurement) (Thresholds) (Amendment) Regulations 2023 or other thresholds determined and published by the UK Government) shall comply with the relevant procurement procedures and other requirements in, the Procurement Act 2023 and the Procurement Regulations 2024 or any superseding legislation which include advertising the contract opportunity on the relevant website.